seokgeunhong/scons-toolchain/README.md

-# SConsToolchain 0.1.0.dev-1
+# SConsToolchain 0.1.0.dev-3

 **Under developement and not for distribution**

 Toolchain definitions for SCons.

 Tested on SCons 3.x.

 Features:
 ---

   - Define toolchains, which defines tools and arguments to build.
-  - Select toolchains at runtime via SCons arguments
+  - Define options, which defines additional arguments to build.
-  - Combine toolchains at runtime via SCons arguments
+  - Select toolchains and options at runtime via SCons arguments

 Usage
 ---